Special Education Visual And Performing Arts

 Create your own sound tracks

-Write scripts based on experience imagination and literature.......
+Goal Stem 3 THE STUDENT will write scripts based on experience imagination and literature.......

 By month/date, given a choice of costumes, THE STUDENT will select by pointing to the appropriate costume to fit the character of a story 2 out of 5 trials for 5 out of 10 trial days as observed and recorded by staff.